shantocv/interview_features_assignments/README.md

 - Doing proper error handling, adding unit tests, and commenting your code.
 - Add TODOs and FIXMEs in places where you cut a corner for expediency but know a production ready version would need refactoring, additional tests or handling of certain edge cases that you know or suspect to exist but don't handle yet.

+### NOTE
+We prepared for you models: company, employee, role.